tahsinmurtaj16/PRECOGNITO/README.md

 <a name="introduction"></a>
 # Introduction
 PreCogNito is a blockchain-based student record authentication system.
 It is a decentralized application that allows students to store their academic records on a blockchain network.
 The application uses a machine learning model to verify the authenticity of the records.
-The application is built using the Ethereum blockchain network and the machine learning model is built using the Python programming language.
+Python programming language is used to build the blockchain and machine learning models of the application.

 <a name="installation"></a>
 # How to Install